Powered By

 Trample and Poison Creeper have high cooldowns, but we circumvent them through the use of Aspects, Boons and Passives.
 Trample benefits from the interaction between Symbiotic Aspect, Nature's Fury and Aspect of the Trampled Earth, allowing Storm Strike to substantially reduce its cooldown.
 Poison Creeper can have its cooldown completely reset from Landslide Critical hits thanks to Packleader.
 As an added bonus, we get access to Petrify which serves as an excellent source of Crowd Control and a damage multiplier to our Critical Strikes.

 The Trampleslide Druid is an efficient endgame leveler and solid farmer.
-With enough gear, it is also capable of doing the highest Nightmare Dungeon tiers.
+With enough gear, it is also capable of doing the highest Nightmare Dungeon tiers and should be able to push really high in the Pit.

 A great uptime on Fortify and Barrier generation from Earthen Bulwark make the Trampleslide Druid extremely tanky in speedfarming scenarios.